ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--workers`: Number of local cores to use.
 If running `toil` in singleMachine mode, care must be taken with the balance of this value and the `--maxCores` parameter.

+## Augustus config options

+The augustus config files for all of the modes live in the CAT folder under `augustus_cfgs`.
+If you are running CAT from a folder that is not the installation folder, you will need to point CAT to these files directly.

+`--tm-cfg`: Config file for AugustusTM.
+Defaults to `augustus_cfgs/extrinsic.ETM1.cfg`.

+`--tmr-cfg`: Config file for AugustusTMR.
+Defaults to `augustus_cfgs/extrinsic.ETM2.cfg`.

+`--augustus-cgp-cfg-template`: Config file template for AugustusCGP.
+Defaults to `augustus_cfgs/cgp_extrinsic_template.cfg`.

+`--pb-cfg`": Config file for AugustusPB.
+Defaults to `augustus_cfgs/extrinsic.M.RM.PB.E.W.cfg`.

 ## transMap options
 `--global-near-best`: Adjusts the `globalNearBest` parameter passed to `pslCDnaFilter`.
 Defaults to 0.15.
 The `globalNearBest` algorithm determines which set of alignments are within a certain distance of the highest scoring alignment for a given source transcript.
 Making this value smaller will increase the number of alignments filtered out, decreasing the apparent paralogous alignment rate.
 Alignments which survive this filter are putatively paralogous.